This is the #4 Principle in the series, Core Principles for Delivering an Exceptional Customer Experience.

 Other Marketing Materials

 And finally, don’t forget about all outbound materials.
+Leafhouse Financial Advisors informed their clients of the 3(38) Certification they received from DALBAR in this marketing piece.
 Displaying award artwork in email marketing only makes good sense or linking to the Web page with the company’s listed achievements is also a great idea.

 Applicability must always be considered.
 DALBAR gives awards for statements, why not add award artwork to those paper documents?
 Received an award for your mobile app?
 Displaying your award within your mobile app is certainly not off-limits!